GLOBAL MARKETS-Stocks slide as jobs data makes Fed move unclear

 * Crude shrugs off rig count, falls with equities

-* Long-dated U.S. bonds rally, short-dated notes slip (Add close of U.S. markets)
+* Long-dated U.S. bonds rally, short-dated notes slip (Add oil settlement prices)

 By Herbert Lash

-The unemployment rate dropped to a near 7-1/2-year low and wages accelerated, data that favors a rate hike when policy-makers meet Sept 16-17.
-But the Labor Department report showed job growth was a less-than-expected 173,000.
+Jobs increased by a less-than-expected 173,000 but this was offset by other data in the Labor Department report that were generally strong.
+The unemployment rate dropped to a near 7-1/2-year low and wages accelerated.

-Adding to the uncertainty, the report may be flawed due to a statistical fluke that has led to sharp upward revisions in the past to payroll figures for August after initial weak readings.
+Also, the jobs count may be flawed because of a statistical fluke that has often led to sharp upward revisions to payroll figures for the month of August after initial weak readings.

 Whether the Fed boosts rates in September or holds off for later, investors are preparing for an eventual raise, said Andrew Wilkinson, chief market strategist at Interactive Brokers LLC in Greenwich, Connecticut.
 A rate hike would be the U.S. central bank’s first in almost a decade.